 Always allow time at the end of the presentation for questions.
 After inviting questions, do not rush ahead if no one asks a question.
 Pause for about 6 seconds to allow the audience to gather their thoughts.
 When a question is asked, repeat the question to ensure that everyone heard it (and that you heard it correctly).
 When answering, direct your remarks to the entire audience.
 That way, you keep everyone focused, not just the questioner.
 To reinforce your presentation, try to relate the question back to the main points.

 Make sure you listen to the question being asked.
 If you do not understand it, ask them to clarify.
-Pause to think about the question as the answer you give may be correct, but ignore the main issue.
+Pause to think about the question as the answer you give may be correct, but ignores the concern of the person asking it.
 If you do not know the answer, be honest, do not waffle.
 Tell them you will get back to them... and make sure you do!

 Answers that last 10 to 40 seconds work best.
 If they are too short, they seem abrupt; while longer answers appear too elaborate.
 Also, be sure to keep on track.
 Do not let off-the-wall questions sidetrack you into areas that are not relevant to the presentation.